zhaoguanchen/me/content/home/experience.md

       Responsibility:
         - Led a team consisting of 3 engineers to implement from scratch and successfully launch the firm’s first Customer Service System – CSS, which provides customers with product consultation and complaint handling services through the hotline, WeChat and AI assistants.
-        - Designed architecture of native service mesh cloud app on top of Golang backend services, using MySQL and Redis as high-performance database, Prow, Bazel as CI/CD, Hive, ClickHouse as data statistics and AWS by K8s + Istio as deployment environment.
-        - Themis ecosystem managed to accumulate 200 million users within 10 days of its release to the public, with delivery rate above 97%, daily peak value over  5000k and online connections averaged 10k-15k QPS.